moberghr/beacon/README.md

 # semantico
-Semantic alerts and notifications plugin
+Semantic alerts and notifications

+## general information
+You can define connection string to a database and then define queries that will be executed by a cron job.

+If query returns any rows a notification will be sent to email and/or teams chat.